Family Radio Service: Technical information

 FRS radios use narrow-band frequency modulation (NBFM) with a maximum deviation of 2.5 kilohertz.
 The channels are spaced at 12.5 kilohertz intervals.

-After May 18, 2017, FRS radios are limited to 2 Watts on channel 1-7 and channels 15–22.
-Previously, FRS radios were limited to 500 milliwatts.
-All 22 channels are shared with the GMRS.
+All 22 channels are shared with GMRS radios.
+Initially, the FRS radios were limited to 500 milliwatts across all channels.
+However, after May 18, 2017, the limit is increased to 2 watts on channels 1-7 and 15–22.

 FRS radios frequently have provisions for using sub-audible tone squelch (CTCSS and DCS) codes, filtering out unwanted chatter from other users on the same frequency.
 Although these codes are sometimes called "privacy codes" or "private line codes" (PL codes), they offer no protection from eavesdropping and are intended only to help reduce unwanted audio when sharing busy channels.
 Tone codes also do nothing to prevent desired transmissions from being swamped by stronger signals having a different code.

 All equipment used on FRS must be certified according to FCC regulations.
 Radios are not certified for use in this service if they exceed limits on power output, have a detachable antenna, allow for unauthorized selection of transmitting frequencies outside of the 22 frequencies designated for FRS, or for other reasons.
 After December 2017, the FCC no longer accepts applications to certify hand-held FRS units providing for transmission in any other radio band.

 FRS radios must use only permanently attached antennas; there are also table-top FRS "base station" radios that have whip antennas.
 This limitation intentionally restricts the range of communications, allowing greatest use of the available channels by the community.
 The use of duplex radio repeaters and interconnects to the telephone network are prohibited under FRS rules.